Attractive offer for saleUnique property in Carinthia at the Lake Millstatt

-Attractive offer for saleOld wooden chalet in a prime location of Kirchberg-Sonnberg
+Attractive offer for saleExclusive penthouse in Vienna with terraces in prime location

 Austria (German: Österreich) is a landlocked alpine German speaking country in Central Europe bordering Switzerland and Liechtenstein to the west, Germany and Czech Republic to the north, Slovakia and Hungary to the east and Slovenia and Italy to the south.
 Austria, along with neighbouring Switzerland, is the winter sports capital of Europe.